All Episodes

 Unbelievable.

-That demographic groups that had previously been left behind by democratic policies.
+That demographic groups that had previously been left behind by Democratic policies.

-You know, if you look at African Americans, Hispanic Americans, Asian Americans, women in the workplace, youth unemployment, African American youth unemployment, record low numbers that nobody had ever seen before.
+You know, if you look at African Americans, Hispanic Americans, Asian Americans, women in the workplace, youth unemployment, African-American youth unemployment, record low numbers that nobody had ever seen before.

 A truly equal opportunity society for everybody, a shining city on a hill.

-New York Post, Democrats are in denial about why they are losing Hispanic uh voters, and I can keep going on.
+New York Post, Democrats are in denial about why they are losing Hispanic voters.

-Uh, in case you don't remember, let's play it.
+In case you don't remember, let's play it.

-What is a bogadah?
+What is a Bogada?

-Obviously, she meant bodega, but what's I mean, just like the breakfast tacos here.
+Obviously, she meant bodega, but what's, I mean, just like the breakfast tacos here, Senator Marco Rubio just tweeted out a picture of a taco.

 That's all he said.